SJX Jet Boat Maintenance Tips

 Tips and tricks

 Most Mercury Sportjet boat owners want to perform at least a certain amount of their boat maintenance themselves to ensure continuing good performance and reliability.
-The more technical work should be performed by a certified Mercury technician who has the skills and diagnostic tools to troubleshoot and resolve issues with the different systems.
+The more technical work should be done by a certified Mercury technician who has the skills and diagnostic tools to troubleshoot and resolve issues with the different systems.
 Our Certified techs have over 100 years of combined experience in the event you need a higher level of assistance.
 To avoid unnecessary trips to the service center, it might be useful to have a checklist which can be run through systematically, in the hope of pinpointing problems quickly.
 The boat can be divided into three categories - jet unit, engine, and hull.

 The most important single instrument on the boat when considering performance drop-off is the tachometer.
 The great thing about jet boats is that the engine RPM's should remain the same throughout the life of the boat, regardless of age, loading, water conditions, whatever.
 Your Sportjet engine should top out in the 5500 RPM range, give or take 150 RPM depending on the specific engine (Check your manual for your specific model. ie 175hp.
 200, 210, 240, or 250hp).
 Most of our newer Sportjet powered boats are equipped with the Mercury Smartcraft Gauge.
 These gauges come in different flavors, from basic to giving you detailed info like fuel flow data, water temperature, water pressure, RPM, and even a diagnostic center.
 The most common system we now use in most of our boats not only sends a specific series of beeps for events like low oil, low voltage, or water in the gas, they actually give you the information on the screen in addition to the alarm code.
 Remember, a constant horn only means one thing, OVERHEAT.
 So take that code very serious.